GridPlus/lattice-connect-v2/README.md

 Nothing.
 If you've made changes from `SSH`, they will be ignored by `v2`.

 If you're adament about having factory settings, you may reset your router in the Lattice<sup>1</sup> System Settings.
 Please be aware doing this will also reset your wireless routing settings, and will require reconnecting to your Wi-Fi network.

-### Can I use _Lattice Connect_ with MetaMask?
-If you're setting up _Lattice Connect_ for the first time, we highly recommend using Frame.
-MetaMask setup is possible, though more involved.
-Specific instructions will be added soon.

 ### How do I connect more than one Lattice<sup>1</sup>?
 Currently, the direct method supports a single Lattice<sup>1</sup> at a time.